peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimals.md

 **Returns:**

-* The base-10 exponent of the given number (when that number is expressed in scientific notation with one nonzero digit before the radix point).
+* The base-10 exponent of the specified number (when that number is expressed in scientific notation with one nonzero digit before the radix point).
 Signals DivideByZero and returns negative infinity if <code>ed</code> is zero.
 Returns positive infinity if <code>ed</code> is positive infinity or